kenkaboshcodes/dacade-marketplace/README.md

 2. Create a wallet.
 3. Go to [https://celo.org/developers/faucet](https://celo.org/developers/faucet) and get tokens for the alfajores testnet.
 4. Switch to the alfajores testnet in the CeloExtensionWallet.
-5. Use any of the following coupon codes to try out discount - 35ty6, 78utr, uy789, poy71, 9081a
+5. Use any of the following coupon codes to try out discount -  uy789, poy71, 9081a
+6. The following code has been used already.
+Users will receive code alreeady used notification - 35ty6, 78utr